MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 ## Install R Server version 8.0.5 on Linux

+This version of the installer consolidates the OS-specific .tar files into a single file.
+Specifically, MRS80RHEL.tar.gz and MRS80SLES.tar.gz are replaced with this file: MRS80LINUX.tar.gz

 ### Download Microsoft R software

 Microsoft R Server is distributed in two different formats.
 Through VLSC, it is in the form of a DVD img file.
 Through MSDN or Dev Essentials, it is a tar.gz file.